syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 ## Accessible PDF document

-This setting allows you to determine whether to preserve structured document tags in the converted **PDF document for accessibility (508 or PDF/UA compliance) support**.
+This setting allows you to determine whether to preserve structured document tags in the converted PDF document for accessibility **(508 or PDF/UA compliance)** support.
 This property will set the title and description for images, diagrams, and other objects in the generated PDF document.
 This information will be helpful for **people with vision or cognitive impairments** who may not be able to see or understand the object.

 The following code sample shows how to preserve structured document tags in the converted PDF document.